mlnvandal/ui2-sdk/README.md

 ```bash
 npm run build:package
 ```
-This creates `package/dist` with compiled assets and syncs the version from the root `package.json`.
+This creates `dist` with compiled assets.

 ## Notes
+- This repository stores built assets in `dist/`.
 - `react` and `react-dom` are peer dependencies.
-- Only `package/` should be used for git dependency installs.